What we like:

 - Receiving your offer, which you can then review, accept, and schedule a closing date for

-If the offer is to your liking, Unison says it can schedule your closing within just three days.
-However, according to the company, the entire process, including the appraisal, takes about a month.
+If the offer is to your liking, Unison will work to schedule your closing.
+However, according to the company, the entire process, including the appraisal, usually takes about a month.
 How Unison compares to other companies

 How Unison compares to other companies